dice-group/dice-template-library/README.md

 Like `std::variant` but specifically optimized for usage with two types/variants.
 The internal representation is a `union` of the two types plus a 1 byte (3 state) discriminant.
 Additionally, `visit` does not involve any virtual function calls.

+### `overload` / `match`
+Things that are missing around `std::variant` and visitors in the standard library.
+Implementation of the common `overload` pattern to create re-usable visitors.
+Also, comes with a `match` function that allows you to declare the visitor directly  inline when applying it.

 ### `type_traits.hpp`
 Things that are missing in the standard library `<type_traits>` header.